-Spread across two campuses — Vancouver and Okanagan Valley — in Canada, the University of British Columbia (UBC, estb.
+Spread across two campuses — Vancouver and Okanagan Valley — in Canada, the University of British Columbia, Canada (UBC, estb.
 1915) is consistently ranked among the world’s Top 50 institutions of higher education.
 The London-based Times Higher Education (THE) ranks UBC #37 in its latest World University Rankings 2019, while in the Academic Ranking of World Universities of the Shanghai Jio Tong University, it’s ranked #43.

 A publicly-funded university, UBC (annual budget: $2.6 billion or Rs.13,579 crore) boasts a host of impressive alumni.
 Among them three former prime ministers of Canada, incumbent PM Justin Trudeau, 71 Rhodes scholars, 256 Royal Society of Canada members and 65 Olympic Games medal winners.
 UBC’s eight faculties provide a wide range of undergraduate and postgrad programmes to its 65,012 students, including 16,188 international scholars from 156 countries, mentored by 16,089 faculty.
 The university’s departments of life sciences (#26), clinical, pre-clinical and health (30), social sciences (29) and business and economics (25) are ranked among the Top 30 worldwide by THE/ QS.